Last modified on April 12th, 2022

 9. Don’t Forget About Renewals

 Effective communication can help you retain your best residents and attract better prospects.
 Today’s renters want to communicate with their property management company through online and mobile tools.
-In fact, when asked how renters would prefer to contact management, 60% said via mobile app, based on the NMHC / Kingsley Associates Report.
 One way you can rise to meet their needs is to offer an online resident portal, where renters can submit maintenance requests, pay rent, and ask questions.
 In addition, you can send out monthly surveys to gain valuable insights and feedback from your residents on areas where you can improve.
 By listening to your renters you can decrease resident churn, boost your ROI, and improve your customer experience.